jennyknuth/dashboard/app/components/flow/flow-instructions.md

 1. Connect the `ColorAndWindFlow` block to the `Blink1` block and also to the `WindFlowSocket` block

 #### Save the `Lab4` service
-1. Click the `save` icon on the top navigation bar
+1. Click the `save` icon on the top command bar

 #### Start the `Lab4` service
-1. Click the `start` icon on the top navigation bar
+1. Click the `start` icon on the top command bar
 1. Your service should look similar to this:

 ![lab 4 service](./img/instructions/flow-service.png)